balcsida/stack-upgrade/README.md

 # Upgrading Your Git Repository

-Support will provide you with a script that can be run to upgrade your Git repo to the new structure.
+First, use the `upgrade-script.sh` that can be run to update your Git repo to the new structure.

 The script, apart from deleting and copying files, will set the images tags for each service to 4.0.0.
 In order for the services to be compatible with the new folder structure, 4.x images must be used.

-# Running `lcp deploy`
+Once, you made those changes locally, you're ready to deploy to your development environment.

+# Deploy using the CLI

-In this new structure, the image is hard-coded into the `LCP.json` of each service.
+In this new structure, the image version is declared into the `LCP.json` of each service instead of the `gradle.properties` file.
 Typically if you want to deploy one service, you can navigate to the service and run `lcp deploy`.
 For example, `cd webserver && lcp deploy`.
 Things work slightly different for the liferay service because it needs to be built first.
-Use the following command to deploy Liferay:
+Use the following command to deploy
+Liferay:

 ```
 cd liferay